What to consider when arranging a funeral or cremation in Mississippi

-An individual has two options for preparing to cover their own funeral expenses – he/she can set up a preneed funeral contract and pay in advance, or put aside a fund for surviving family to access when the need arises.
-If an individual does neither of these provisions, then Mississippi law requires surviving family to pay the funeral expenses.
+An individual has two options for preparing to cover their funeral expenses – he/she can set up a preneed funeral contract and pay in advance or put aside a fund for surviving family to access when needed.
+If an individual does neither of these provisions, then Mississippi law requires the surviving family to pay the funeral expenses.
 (Mississippi Code § 73-11-58(8))

 What does an average funeral cost in Mississippi?

 All funeral homes in Mississippi must have a general price list (GPL) that outlines their service charges and funeral merchandise prices.
-They must provide a copy of their GPL when they quote you a price according to the Federal Trade Commission’s ‘The Funeral Rule’.
+They must provide a copy of their GPL when they quote you a price according to the Federal Trade Commission’s Funeral Rule.

 We strongly recommend that you DO compare funeral prices and packages between more than one funeral home.
 This ensures that you have contracted a “best value” funeral service.

 How much does a cremation cost in Mississippi?